-- 15.2.1 When one (1) pilot/escort vehicle is specified on the permit, that pilot/escort vehicle is not required for that portion of the move which is north of Coldfoot (MP 175) on the Dalton Highway except when the single unit (load or semi-trailer) length is greater than 80' in length or unless specifically noted otherwise on the face of the permit. - 15.2.2 When two (2) pilot/escort vehicles are specified on the permit AND the single unit (load or semi-trailer) length is less than or equal to 65' OR the overall length is less 120', then one of the pilot/escort vehicles is not required for that portion of the move which is north of Coldfoot (MP 175) on the Dalton Highway unless specifically noted otherwise on the face of the permit. - 15.2.3 When three (3) or more pilot/escort vehicles are specified on the permit then one (1) of the pilot/escort vehicles is no longer required for that portion of the move which is north of Coldfoot (MP 175) on the Dalton Highway, unless specifically noted otherwise on the face of the permit.
+- 15.2.1 When one pilot/escort vehicle is specified on the permit, and the overall length is less than or equal to 80 feet, then that pilot/escort vehicle is not required for that portion of the move which is north of Coldfoot (MP 175) on the Dalton Highway unless specifically noted otherwise on the face of the permit. - 15.2.2 When two pilot/escort vehicles are specified on the permit and the single unit vehicle length is less than or equal to 65 feet OR the combination vehicle length is less 120 feet, then one of the pilot/escort vehicles is not required for that portion of the move which is north of Coldfoot (MP 175) on the Dalton Highway unless specifically noted otherwise on the face of the permit. - 15.2.3 When three or more pilot/escort vehicles are specified on the permit then one of the pilot/escort vehicles is no longer required for that portion of the move which is north of Coldfoot (MP 175) on the Dalton Highway, unless specifically noted otherwise on the face of the permit.